Jimaxibok/timmy-portfolio/content/2020-07-27-Using-Redux-with-React/index.md

 <br/><br/>

-- Update `App.js` with your store file
+- Update and connect `App.js` with your store file

 ```html
 <script>